denten-books/plain-text/30-format.md

 Formats mediate between data structures, transforming one into the other according to predefined rules.
 Mental image, information stored in the head, becomes inscription, information stored in the machine, which turns into a projection, content arranged on screen.
-The complexities of the transformation stem from the fundamental incompatibility between incommensurate languages and physicalities.
+The complexities of transformation stem from a fundamental incompatibility between incommensurate languages and physicalities.
 Format specifications govern the transference of data structures from one medium into the other, at the point of contact between human, symbol, and machine.

-[^ln3-symbolisms]: See @wittgenstein_philosophical_1974, 45.
-On
-"incommensurate languages" see also @davidson_essays_1980, 187-99.

 In this chapter I would like to move us towards a systematic study of format.
 The history of formalism, as I will argue, contains within it at least these